doritoes/Macmini-Labs/A1347/5_Linux_desktop_testing.md

 ### Simple-LAMP
 WARNING If you configured strong password requirements when you ran `mysql_secure_installation`, you will need to use something stronger than "password" in the command below and in the config.php file.
 "Password1234!" works.

-IMPORTANT - currently the database only accepts unix sockets, so the connection for 'username' failes.
+IMPORTANT - currently the database only accepts unix sockets, so the connection for 'username' fails.
 ~~~
 Uncaught PDOException: SQLSTATE[42000]: Syntax error or access violation: 1142 SELECT command denied to user 'username'@'localhost' for table 'upload_images' in /var/www/html/simple-lamp/index.php:118\nStack trace:\n#0 /var/www/html/simple-lamp/index.php(118): PDOStatement->execute()\n#1 /var/www/html/simple-lamp/index.php(207): retrieve_recent_uploads()\n#2 {main}\n  thrown in /var/www/html/simple-lamp/index.php on line 118
 ~~~